StanfordBioinformatics/Hummingbird/src/Hummingbird/Azure/README.md

 For jobs specified using Azure, Hummingbird will launch jobs using Azure Batch.
 You will need to prepare for a customized Docker Image including the Azure CLI for your applications.
 This tutorial will include the instructions and preparation steps for your jobs.

+## Use published Docker Image
+See [Hummingbird GitHub Packages](https://github.com/orgs/StanfordBioinformatics/packages?tab=packages&q=azure&repo_name=Hummingbird) for latest Docker Images.

+If you need to use your private container registry or require custom packages, see below.

 ## Build your Docker image
 This repository provides a sample `Dockerfile` and a `fetch_and_run.sh` script to help you create the customized Docker image.
 We will go through line by line for each step.